certichain/network-transformations/README.md

 This will compile all the implementations and run the multi-threaded tests for implemented consensus protocols.

-## Family of Paxos Consensus implementations
+## Family of Paxos Consensus Implementations

 Generic definition of Paxos roles and the corresponding implementations.

-* Single Degree Paxos, built on top of a round-based register
+* Single Degree Paxos, built on top of a single-decree round-based register
-* "_Fully disjoint_" Slot-replicated "MultiPaxos", using the same roles;
+* "_Fully disjoint_" Slot-replicated Paxos, using the SD RB Register;
-* "_Widened_" Slot-replicated "MultiPaxos", using the same roles;
+* "_Widened_" Slot-replicated Paxos with "spurious" Phase1a messages;
-* "_Bunching_" MultiPaxos (this is the real MultiPaxos);
+* "_Bunching_" MultiPaxos with "bunched" speculative Phase1a messages
+  (this is the real MultiPaxos);
 * StoppablePaxos on top of MultiPaxos (not discussed in the paper);

 ## Correspondence between Code and Paper